Citronella Essential Oil For Dogs: How Can Citronella Help Your Pet?

 Lack of appetite, acute lethargy, abnormal amounts of scratching – these could all be possibly indicative of an issue.
 If you have a feeling the oil is not agreeing with your pet, discontinue use and get in touch with your vet.

-Thanks for reading our Citronella Essential Oil for Pets feature!
-Be sure to check out our other features such as Your Itchy Dog: Natural Remedies For His Itch Relief and Turmeric: Is This Herb Good For Your Pup? while you’re here at Maple Holistics!
+Thanks for reading our Citronella Essential Oil For Pets feature!
+Be sure to check out our other features covering Natural Remedies For Dog Itch Relief and Turmeric For Dogs while you’re here at Maple Holistics!